gcallah/work/chaps/stein.md

 of Alexis de Tocqueville, especially regarding family, women, and the maintenance of liberty in democratic societies.

-Word count: 6,427 (excluding footnotes and bibliography)
+Word count: 6,429 (excluding endnotes)

 The category of "women's work" enriches a thorough intellectual history of the idea of work.
 Contributing this perspective, this chapter